robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 Notion is an extremely powerful tool – it’s certainly possible to implement Molecular Notes in Notion and I know several people who happily use it for their Second Brain.
 I am a heavy user of Notion for PKM (personal knowledge management), but I moved my Second Brain away from Notion for several reasons:

 - Notion is a swiss-army knife, not a precision tool.
 It offers a tonne of functionality but does each thing less well than a pure-play app.
 For example, Notion’s Kanban boards are great but probably not as good as Trello’s.
 Likewise, unlike Obsidian, Notion is clearly not designed specifically for linked note-taking.
 - Following on from the above, there are many nice-to-have Second Brain features like graph view that are absent from Notion.
-This is not Notion’s fault: it is a general-purpose PKM tool, not a Second Brain tool!
+This is not Notion’s fault; it is a general-purpose PKM tool, not a Second Brain tool!
 - Historically Notion has had pretty poor offline support – a constant reminder that all of your notes are stored on Notion’s servers!
 - Slow: Notion feels slow for Second Brains.
 For example, if you start trying to create a backlink using “[[some note “, there is a noticeable delay before that note pops up.
 In Obsidian, it feels instantaneous.